stargazer/django-icetea/README.md

 ``Singular Request``: A request that refers to a single resource.

-``Plural Request``: A request that refers to a group of resource instances (usually the instances that the client has the right to view).
+``Plural Request``: A request that refers to a group of resource instances (usually the instances that the client has the right to view), like plural GET, plural PUT, and plural DELETE.

 ``Bulk Request``: Request with an array of data in its request body.
 It only makes sense for *POST* requests, and aims to create multiple instances in one request.